 12 Ways To Become A Great Student As An Act Of Worship

-School is about to be back in session.
+School is back in session.
 Parents are picking up supplies, back-to-school drives are happening in churches, stores have all sorts of sales, teachers are preparing their lesson plans, and classrooms are getting decorated and ready!
 Before you know it, the school buses will be trucking through the neighborhoods, ready to pick up thousands of kids in our community for a whole new school year.
 As parents of three wonderful kids, Leslie and I help our kids get ready each year by reminding them that their lives as students can be an act of worship to God.

 1. Go to school as an act of obedience and worship.
 Remember Jesus said, “Love the Lord your God with all your heart and with all your soul and with all your mind.”
 If we are to love God with our mind, we need to use our minds to learn and educate ourselves, not only in the Bible but in all subjects!
 This is an act of obedience and worship by learning, and it leads to growth in knowledge so that we can grow into spiritual maturity.

 2. Pray for your teacher and classmates.
 Even if the students or the teacher are not your favorites, pray for them.
 At night before you go to bed or on the way to school, pray for those in your class, and especially the teacher.
 They need your prayers!
-Your prayers matter to God and make a difference in the world we live!
+Your prayers matter to God and make a difference in the world we live in!

 3. Let other students talk too.
-It’s important to for you to share, but don’t take up all the time and be the center of attention.
+It’s important for you to share, but don’t take up all the time and be the center of attention.
 You want to let other kids have a chance too.

 4. Sit in the front row.
 Many times you can’t control where you sit, but if you can, sit as close to the teacher as possible.
 This helps you stay focused and less distracted by others in the class.

-5. Do your all homework.
+5. Do all your homework.
 Doing your homework can be tough to do right when you get home, but maybe take a quick break and tackle it before dinner.
 Doing 100% of your homework each week is essential to good grades and remembering what you’ve been taught!
 More than half of school grades usually come from doing your homework!

 6. Build with your words.
 You’ve heard it said, “Stick and stones will break my bones, but words will never hurt me.”
 That’s not true.
 Words can really hurt people.
 Make sure the words that come out of your mouths are words that build others up, not break them down.
 Don’t embarrass anyone.
 No one wants to look dumb or uncool.
 Make sure your words are helpful, not hurtful.
 When you make a mistake ask the person to forgive you and don’t do it again.